AndWeiss/Trying_Arrows/README.md

 the structure can change completely to a chaotic field of lines.
 The fragile construct needs a certain input to remain ordered as regular arrows.

-The coordinates of the vortex of the arrows are stored in a matrix (7*N*2), N is the number of arrows, with the indicees.
+The coordinates of the vortex of the arrows are stored in a matrix (7*N*2), N is the number of arrows, with the indices.